Fareghan History, Family Crest & Coats of Arms

 Early History of the Fareghan family

-Another 333 words (24 lines of text) covering the years 1290, 1312, 1483, 1753 and are included under the topic Early Fareghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fareghan research.
+Another 100 words (7 lines of text) covering the years 1290, 1312, 1483, 1753, 1642, 1636 and are included under the topic Early Fareghan History in all our PDF Extended History products and printed products wherever possible.

 Fareghan Spelling Variations